Nutrition for Diabetes Mellitus ie: A Healthier Lifestyle

 Nearly half your daily calories should come from complex carbohydrate foods.

-3. Fat - Fat should be the smallest part of your daily diet.
+3. Fat - Fat should be a small part of your daily diet.
 The major health organizations recommend we eat <30% of our total calories as fat.
-I usually recommend <25% for optimal health.
-This doesn't sound like much of a sacrifice until you realize that a regular hamburger contains more than 50% fat.
+I usually recommend between 25 & 35% for optimal health & blood glucose control.
+This doesn't sound like much of a sacrifice until you realize the typical hamburger gets about 50% of its total calories as fat.

 The easiest way to eat less fat is to be selective.
 Limit fried foods, use less high fat condiments on your food and less oil in your cooking.
 When you use butter, margarine or oil to cook, the food soaks up the fat like a sponge.

 Every Tablespoon of fat, which is the size of a coffee creamer, contains 100 calories.
 Thus, when you cook food in 1 Tbls of fat, the food will soak up the majority of that fat, which adds 100 calories to the food you're about to eat.
 You may not see the fat but, believe me - it's in there!